Left SR uprising: First skirmishes

 Dzerzhinsky personally appeared at the headquarters of the Left Socialist-Revolutionary Cheka detachment and demanded the extradition of Mirbach's killers.
 Accompanied by three Chekists, Dzerzhinsky began to search the premises, breaking several doors.
 At this point, the Central Committee of the Left SRs left the Congress of Soviets, which was taking place at that time, and began a meeting at the headquarters of the Popov detachment, where Dzerzhinsky discovered it.
 Dzerzhinsky threatened to shoot almost the entire Left SR Central Committee, announced the arrest of the Left Socialist-Revolutionary Commissars Proshyan and Karelin and demanded Popov immediately extradite Blumkin, threatening to shoot him on the spot in case of refusal.
 However, Dzerzhinsky himself was arrested and taken hostage by the Left Socialist Revolutionaries, to ensure the SR delegates to the Soviet congress.

 The main armed force that the Socialist-Revolutionaries could make use of was the Cheka detachment under the command of Popov.
-This detachment consisted mostly of Finns and sailors, numbering about 800 people, and was armed with several guns and armored cars.Trotsky, L. THE REVOLT: Report to the Fifth All-Russia Congress of Soviets of Workers’, Peasants’, Cossacks’ and Red Army Men’s Deputies, on 9 July 1918, the day following the suppression of the revolt by the Left SRs which took place on 6–8 July 1918 However, Popov's detachment did not take action, and the defense of the occupied positions was reduced to sitting out in two buildings of Trekhsvyatitelsky Lane.
-Subsequently, in 1921, during interrogation at the Cheka, Popov claimed that: “I didn’t take part in the preparation of the alleged uprising against the state, the armed clash in Trekhsvyatitelny Lane was an act of self-defense.”
+This detachment consisted mostly of Finns and sailors, numbering about 800 people, and was armed with several guns and armored cars.
+However, Popov's detachment did not take action, and the defense of the occupied positions was reduced to sitting out in two buildings of Trekhsvyatitelsky Lane.
+Subsequently, in 1921, during interrogation at the Cheka, Popov claimed that: "I didn't take part in the preparation of the alleged uprising against the state, the armed clash in Trekhsvyatitelsky Lane was an act of self-defense."